danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

   the _names_ of other applications as values.
 A wildcard only covers the suffix of a path; it cannot be used for prefixes or infixes.

+The keys in `paths` must start with a slash (`/`).
+(The idea is that they are _absolute_ paths within the scope of the router, even though they are effectively _relative_ paths with respect to whatever the router is mounted within.)

 The routing works by starting with the most specific match to the path of an incoming request.
 If that app does not try to handle the request &mdash;
 note that it counts as a "try" to end up `throw`ing out of the handler &mdash;